 The idea of having a dry October challenge originated in Australia about a decade ago, with the charity Life Education launched Ocsober.
 More recently, the Macmillan Cancer Support charity in the UK has raised a lot of money through their Go Sober For October (now re-named Sober October) challenges.

-Sober October has become more mainstream in the last couple of years, thanks largely to public figures like Joe Rogan holding challenges with his friends and encouraging his followers to partake (search Youtube for Sober October JRE for a few videos recapping their challenge).
+Sober October has become more mainstream in the last couple of years, thanks largely to public figures like Joe Rogan holding challenges with his friends and encouraging his followers to get involved – it’s where I first heard of it (search Youtube for Sober October JRE for a few videos recapping their challenge).

 The Sober October Rules Explained